· FODMAP Diet Guide · guides · 8 min read

 Understanding Bloating on the FODMAP Diet

-Bloating occurs when excess gas accumulates in your digestive tract or when your intestines become stretched by water and gas.
-FODMAPs contribute to bloating in two key ways:
+Bloating happens when excess gas builds up in your digestive tract or when water and gas stretch your intestines.
+FODMAPs drive bloating in two key ways:

 - Osmotic effect – FODMAPs draw water into the intestines, stretching the intestinal walls